Quarto integrated website system

 3 Quarto websites are slow to load

 Quarto websites can be enormous compared to the equivalent blogdown site, in various senses.
-For the reader, browser memory usage by all the javascript wizardry etc is substantial.
+For the reader, browser memory usage by all the JavaScript wizardry etc is substantial.
 Even though they look like small, efficient static sites, the actual cost of all the bells and whistles behaviour adds up.

-Some progress has been made on making quarto sites smaller to download.
+Some progress has been made on making Quarto sites smaller to download.

 The listings in particular, can be huge.
-When I migrated this website to quarto the front-page download went from less than 1MB to 135MB, which is, for reference, comically huge for a 3 paragraphs and list of the titles of the last 10 blog posts.
+When I migrated this website to Quarto the front-page download went from less than 1MB to 135MB, which is, for reference, comically huge for 3 paragraphs and a list of the titles of the last 10 blog posts.

 I assume that this is because the listing on that front page, in order to provide dynamic sorting etc, loads essentially all the posts on the blog, no matter how old, and their associated images, at full resolution.
-AFAICT quarto does not generate image thumbnails, and also AFAICT the listing system is was not built around lazy loading.
+AFAICT Quarto does not generate image thumbnails, and also AFAICT the listing system is was not built around lazy loading.
 Background:

 None of these extensions worked for me, however., so I wrote a custom script that postprocesses the site, which does work.